-The meeting will be held on Wednesday, June 17, 2015 at 10:00 a.m. local time at the BioScience Research Collaborative (BRC) Building Auditorium located at 6500 Main Street, Houston, Texas 77030.
+The meeting will be held on Wednesday, June 15, 2016 at 10:00 a.m. local time at the offices of the Company, located at 2130 W. Holcombe Blvd., Suite 800, Houston, TX 77030.
 Directions to the annual meeting may be found at www.Bellicum.com.
+The information on our website is not incorporated by reference into this Proxy Statement or our Annual Report for fiscal year 2015.
 Information on how to vote in person at the annual meeting is discussed below.